nicozanf/web2py-pyinstaller/HOWTO-modules.md

 the related files inside the binary folders.
 For complex module like pandas, you also have to copy all the files for the related pre-requisites - and possibly test them one by one.
 Unfortunately, this could fail - expecially if the modules have binary files.
-In this case, the last resort is to try to compile the binary version by yourself - following the instructions on my repository and specifying your additional needed modules.
+In this case, the last resort is to try to compile the binary version by yourself  from a working web2py source - following the instructions on my repository and specifying your additional needed modules.
 Maybe PyInstaller will play the module dependency game better than you ;-)